An Experiment on a Bird in the Air Pump: Reception

 From Bates, the picture passed to Walter Tyrell; another member of the Tyrell family, Edward, presented it to the National Gallery, London, in 1863, after it had failed to sell at an auction at Christie's in 1854.
 The painting was transferred to the Tate Gallery in 1929, although it was actually on loan to Derby Museum and Art Gallery between 1912 and 1947.
-It has been lent out for exhibitions to the National Gallery of Art in Washington, D.C. in 1976, the National Museum of Fine Arts in Stockholm in 1979–1980, and Paris (Grand Palais), New York (Metropolitan) and the Tate in London in 1990.
+It has been lent out for exhibitions to the National Gallery of Art in Washington, D.C., in 1976, the National Museum of Fine Arts in Stockholm in 1979–1980, and Paris (Grand Palais), New York (Metropolitan) and the Tate in London in 1990.
 It was reclaimed by the National Gallery from the Tate in 1986.
 They describe its condition as good, with minor alterations visible on some figures.
 It was last cleaned in 1974.

-The painting is scheduled to be exhibited at the Huntington Library in California between February 12, 2022 and May 30, 2022.
+In 2025, it was the subject of its own exhibition at the National Gallery entitled Wright of Derby: From the Shadows.
+That exhibit prompted a BBC Online article weighing whether it could be considered the first work of modern art.

 The striking scene has been used as the cover illustration for many books on topics both artistic and scientific.
 It has even spawned pastiches and parodies: the book cover of The Science of Discworld, by Terry Pratchett, Ian Stewart and Jack Cohen, is a tribute to the painting by artist Paul Kidby, who replaces Wright's figures with the book's protagonists.
 Shelagh Stephenson's play An Experiment with an Air Pump, inspired by the painting, was the joint winner of the 1997 Margaret Ramsay Award and had its premiere at the Royal Exchange Theatre, Manchester, in 1998.